cstraw2022/Showdown-Client-Mobile/README.md

 # Login Protocol

-play.pokemonshowdown.com has a two factor authentication that requires an assertion key being requested from the server’s action.php.
+Showdown has a two factor authentication that requires an assertion key being requested from the server’s action.php.
 The implementation I used (All contained within LoginScreen.tsx) goes as follows: